ledgerleap/ceps/text/0008-blake3-hashing-for-rust-node.md

 Use the blake3 crate for hashing as it is faster in benchmarks than blake2, potentially resulting in an overall performance increase.

+Given the nature of the change, it would be ideal to address this topic before the first production release.

 ## Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation